-As a student of this rigorous graduate degree program, you will be immersed in the science-based theory and evidence-based practice of the premier minds, practitioners, and facilities in the physical therapy field.
+Students will be immersed in the science-based theory and evidence-based practice of the premier minds, practitioners, and facilities in the physical therapy field.
 Charged with the pursuit of humanistic values, professionalism, and quality care, you will be cross-trained in the theories of basic, behavioral, and clinical sciences and become an expert on the interplay of physical and psychological factors as they affect human motion.